hungluu/redpanda/README.md

 ## Fetch API

-This library is built on top of [Isomorphic Fetch](https://www.npmjs.com/package/isomorphic-fetch), more detailed documentation can be found in [Github's Fetch polyfill](https://github.com/github/fetch)
+This library is built on top of [Github's Fetch polyfill](https://github.com/github/fetch) for browser and [Node `native http` fetch](https://github.com/bitinn/node-fetch) for NodeJS environment

 ```javascript
 // POST FORM